Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Numerical analysis of MFE

 This subsection discusses the impact of the correlation between the stocks held by different agents on the sensitivity of the MFE with respect to the degree of relative performance concerns of the whole population for any given trading period $[t-1,t)$.

-Recall that we interpret the mean field game as an economy comprising an infinite number of agents, each having type vectors drawn as i.i.d. copies of the type vector of the representative agent, given the common noise.
-To examine the impact of correlations between different stocks, we fix the unconditional probability and vary only the dependence structure given common noise by changing the conditional probabilities.
+Recall that we interpret the mean field game as an economy comprising an infinite number of agents, each having type vectors drawn as i.i.d. copies of the type vector of the representative agent, given the non-traded stochastic factor.
+To examine the impact of correlations between different stocks, we fix the unconditional probability and vary only the dependence structure given non-traded stochastic factor by changing the conditional probabilities.
 For simplicity, we assume that there is no randomness in the type vector of the representative agent arising from $\P[B_t=1\vert \mathcal{F}_{t-1}^{MF}]=p_t$ and price levels $u_t, d_t$.
-The unconditional (in terms of common noise) probability of stock price going up, price levels, along with the variance of any agent indexed by $i$ in the MFG, are assumed to be $\mathcal{F}_{t-1}^{RC}$-measurable, where $\mathbb{F}^{RC} = (\mathcal{F}_t^{RC})_{t \in \mathbb{N}_0}$ represents the natural filtration generated by $(p_{m}^{cn})_{m=1}^{t+1}$, $(\xi_{m}^{cn})_{m=1}^{t}$ and $(B_m^{(i)})_{m=1}^{t}, i \in \mathbb{N}$.
+The unconditional (in terms of non-traded stochastic factor) probability of stock price going up, price levels, along with the variance of any agent indexed by $i$ in the MFG, are assumed to be $\mathcal{F}_{t-1}^{RC}$-measurable, where $\mathbb{F}^{RC} = (\mathcal{F}_t^{RC})_{t \in \mathbb{N}_0}$ represents the natural filtration generated by $(p_{m}^{cn})_{m=1}^{t+1}$, $(\xi_{m}^{cn})_{m=1}^{t}$ and $(B_{(i),m})_{m=1}^{t}, i \in \mathbb{N}$.

-Covariance is the only characteristic of the stock return we vary, and this is done by varying the conditional probabilities $p_t^{(i),1}$ and $p_t^{(i),0}$ of any agent $i$.
+Covariance is the only characteristic of the stock return we vary, and this is done by varying the conditional probabilities $p_{(i),t}^1$ and $p_{(i),t}^0$ of any agent $i$.
 By the law of total probability, we have

-We point out that $p_t^{(i),1}$ and $p_t^{(i),0}$ should be adjusted in a certain manner such that $p_t$ remains $\mathcal{F}_{t-1}^{RC}$-measurable.
+We point out that $p_{(i),t}^1$ and $p_{(i),t}^0$ should be adjusted in a certain manner such that $p_t$ remains $\mathcal{F}_{t-1}^{RC}$-measurable.

-We consider two agents of the population, $i \neq j$, with type vectors $\psi^{(i)}$ and $\psi^{(j)}$ respectively.
-Considering that the covariance refers to the degree to which any two agents are dependent, we herein need to consider an enlarged filtration $\mathbb{G}^{MF} = (\mathcal{G}_t^{MF})_{t \in \mathbb{N}_0}$, with $\mathcal{G}_t^{MF}$ being generated by $(p^{cn}_{m})_{m=1}^{t+1}$, $(\xi_{m}^{cn})_{m=1}^{t}$, $\eta_0^{(i)}$, $(\zeta_m^{(i)})_{m=1}^{t+1}$ and $(B_m^{(i)})_{m=1}^{t}, i\in \mathbb{N}$. \textit{Assume that $B_t^{(i)}$ is conditionally independent of $B_t^{(j)}$ given $\mathcal{G}_{t-1}^{MF}\vee \sigma(\xi_t^{cn})$.} Define the covariance of the stock returns over trading period $[t-1,t)$ in this mean field setup by
+We consider two agents of the population, $i \neq j$, with type vectors $\psi_{(i)}$ and $\psi_{(j)}$ respectively.
+Considering that the covariance refers to the degree to which any two agents are dependent, we herein need to consider an enlarged filtration $\mathbb{G}^{MF} = (\mathcal{G}_t^{MF})_{t \in \mathbb{N}_0}$, with $\mathcal{G}_t^{MF}$ being generated by $(p^{cn}_{m})_{m=1}^{t+1}$, $(\xi_{m}^{cn})_{m=1}^{t}$, $\eta_{(i),0}$, $(\zeta_{(i),m})_{m=1}^{t+1}$ and $(B_{(i),m})_{m=1}^{t}, i\in \mathbb{N}$. \textit{Assume that $B_{(i),t}$ is conditionally independent of $B_{(j),t}$ given $\mathcal{G}_{t-1}^{MF}\vee \sigma(\xi_t^{cn})$.} Define the covariance of the stock returns over trading period $[t-1,t)$ in this mean field setup by

 The proposition below formulates the covariance structure of the stocks traded by different agents in the group. \begin{proposition} For any two agents of the population group in MFG, without generality we assume that they are the $i$th agent and the $j$th agent respectively, the covariance between the returns of their specialized stocks is given by